Kode/Krom/readme.md

 ## Build instructions

-To do a release build first set the release variable in Chakra/Build/korefile.js to true.

 * For Windows: Run node Kore/make and compile in Visual Studio for x64
 * For macOS: Run node Kore/make --noshaders and compile in Xcode
 * For Linux: Run node Kore/make --compiler clang --compile